 An LEA receives a determination of Needs Intervention if the LEA receives between 60 and 69 percent of the points possible in the LEA's annual determination matrix, or if the LEA receives between 70 and 79 percent of the points possible and was previously in Needs Assistance for three consecutive years.
-An LEA must receive 80 percent or greater to move from NI to MR.
+In the latter scenario, an LEA must receive 80 percent or greater to move from NI to MR.